Kosaka, Akita

-Kosaka (小坂町, Kosaka-machi) is a town located in Akita Prefecture, Japan.
-As of 1 March 2023, the town had an estimated population of 4,646 in 2,368 households, and a population density 23 persons per km².
+Kosaka (小坂町, Kosaka-machi) is a town located in Kazuno District, Akita Prefecture, Japan.
+As of 1 March 2023, the town had an estimated population of 4,670 in 2,284 households, and population density of 23 persons per km2.
 The total area of the town is 201.70 sqkm.
 In 2016, Kosaka was selected as one of The Most Beautiful Villages in Japan.

 Geography

-Kosaka is located in the Ōu Mountains the mountains of far northeastern Akita Prefecture, with Aomori Prefecture on the north, and Lake Towada to the northeast.
+Kosaka is located in the northern part of the Kazuno Basin in the Ōu Mountains in far northeastern Akita Prefecture, with Aomori Prefecture on the north, and Lake Towada to the northeast.
 Much of the town is within the borders of the Towada-Hachimantai National Park.
 Much of the town area is covered in forest.
 Due to its inland location, the town is noted for its heavy snowfall in winter.